shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/programmatic-guaranteed-deal-through-monetize-ad-server-api-setup-guide.md

 ### Step 1: Obtain an authorization token

 First, you’ll need to obtain an authorization token.
-You must then include this authorization token in all subsequent requests (For more information, see [Authentication Service](authentication-service.md)).
+You must then include this authorization token in all subsequent requests.
+For more information, see [Authentication Service](authentication-service.md).
 To obtain an authorization token, do the following:

 1. Create a JSON file containing your username and password.